 In the file set editor, select Ignore Win32 Attributes, and add an exclusion to ignore the System Volume Information.

-Because the backup isn’t aware of the Windows Deduplication feature, it’ll back up the undeduplicated amount of data stored on the disk.
-This isn’t a problem since the files will be deduplicated again once they’re on the RAID.
+Because the backup is not aware of the Windows Deduplication feature, it will back up the undeduplicated amount of data stored on the disk.
+This is not a problem since the files will be deduplicated again once they are on the RAID.

 You might see a negative side effect if you try to restore the same directory the backup came from, and may not have enough free space to restore the undeduplicated data.
 To get around this, you may have to run smaller restores, and manually run the deduplication optimize command from PowerShell to force the deduplication of the files.